jibbius/jackbarker-com-au/_posts/2016-10-28-axhshare-download-wireframes.markdown

 ---
 layout: post
-title:  "Download Wireframe Images from AxShare"
+title:  "How To Download Wireframe Images from AxShare"
 date:   2016-10-28
 tags:  [Axure, hacks]
 ---